What Is The ACT Test?

 ACT stands for American College Testing.
 It is recognized nationally as a college entrance examination.
 High school students take the ACT as part of their college application process.
 Four subject areas are covered by this exam: English, Mathematics, Reading, and Science.
 Another aspect of the ACT is the ACT Writing Plus exam, which includes a Writing section.
 Some colleges require the Writing section for admission.
 The time duration of the ACT test is 3 hours and 30 minutes (without the Writing section), and 4 hours if the optional Writing test is included.

-Start reviewing with our helpful contents: ACT Science Free Practice Tests
+Start reviewing with our helpful contents: ACT Science Practice Test

 - Who Makes The ACT?